splunk-soar-connectors/elasticsearch/README.md

 ### Supported Actions

 [test connectivity](#action-test-connectivity) - Validate the asset configuration for connectivity.
-This action logs into the device to check the connection and credentials \
+This action logs into the device to check the connection and credentials <br>
-[get config](#action-get-config) - Returns the list of indices and their information currently configured on the ElasticSearch instance \
+[get config](#action-get-config) - Returns the list of indices and their information currently configured on the ElasticSearch instance <br>
 [run query](#action-run-query) - Run a search query on the Elasticsearch installation.
-Please escape any quotes that are part of the query string \
+Please escape any quotes that are part of the query string <br>
 [on poll](#action-on-poll) - Run a query in elasticsearch and ingest the results

 ## action: 'test connectivity'

 Validate the asset configuration for connectivity.
 This action logs into the device to check the connection and credentials

-Type: **test** \
+Type: **test** <br>
 Read only: **True**

 #### Action Parameters